The University will build a culture of philanthropy by engaging students, alumni and friends in the life, work and support of the institution.

-- Increased rates of alumni participation at events and giving to annual and major gifts initiatives of the College
+- Increased rates of alumni participation at events and giving to annual and major gifts initiatives of the University

-- Engagement with 20% of LC Alumni of Record
+- Engagement with 20% of Lynchburg Alumni of Record

-- Engagement defined as involvement in LC activities on- and off-campus and philanthropic giving
+- Engagement defined as involvement in University activities on- and off-campus and philanthropic giving

 - Activity tracking